Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 • Informing affected individuals about AI use in decisions affecting them, where required.

 Requesting a vendor’s model card and conformity assessment is the beginning of due diligence, not the conclusion.
-Forrester research on enterprise AI governance consistently finds that organizations that treat vendor compliance documentation as a pass-through — without independently verifying operational implementation — carry residual liability that the documentation itself does not extinguish.
+Research on enterprise AI governance consistently finds that organizations treating vendor compliance documentation as a pass-through — without independently verifying operational implementation — carry residual liability that the documentation itself does not extinguish.

-Harvard Business Review analysis of algorithmic accountability frameworks in employment has made the same point from a different angle: the humans responsible for deploying AI systems bear accountability for outcomes those systems produce, regardless of who built the model.
+The principle is well-established in algorithmic accountability frameworks: the humans responsible for deploying AI systems bear accountability for outcomes those systems produce, regardless of who built the model.
 The Act codifies that principle into enforceable law.

-Beyond the high-risk tier, the Act establishes a prohibited category for AI applications whose risks are considered unacceptable.
-Several prohibitions directly intersect with HR use cases that have attracted commercial interest:
+Beyond the high-risk tier, the Act establishes a prohibited category for AI applications whose risks are deemed unacceptable — and several prohibitions directly intersect with HR use cases that have attracted real commercial interest.

 • Subliminal manipulation: AI systems that influence employee or candidate behavior through techniques operating below conscious awareness are prohibited.
 This includes certain nudge-based engagement platforms and behavioral prediction tools that modify decision environments without user awareness.